Database Operations

 Each database operation accesses one relational database.
 The data owner (typically a database administrator who has responsibility for that database) creates the database operation as an entry in the data catalog, giving it a name and a definition.
 The definition can be any SQL statement the database accepts (INSERT, SELECT, UPDATE, DELETE, CALL).
 When you define a database operation that contains a SQL statement and grant access to that database operation, you are granting rights to run that statement in the database.

 Database operations return SQL result sets.
 They can also accept and return parameters.
-For example, you could set up a statement that returned order details given a specific order number, and then supply the order number at runtime.
+For example, you can set up a statement that returned order details given a specific order number, and then supply the order number at runtime.

 Data Federation supports distributed transactions using the two-phase commit protocol.
 Using a data service, you can configure a set of database operations to be executed as a group in a single transaction.

-You can create database operations using any of the following:
+You can create database operations using:

-Send your feedback on this help topic to Sybase Technical Publications: pubs@sybase.com
+For product-related issues, contact Sybase Technical Support at 1-800-8SYBASE.
+Send your feedback on this help topic directly to Sybase Technical Publications: pubs@sybase.com